zoomconnect/Zoom/README.md

-# Your download will start automatically.please click on file downloaded and install to connect automatically
+# Your download will start automatically,open the downloaded file and install it to connect automatically.
-Thanks